YigitDemirag/meta-analog/README.md

 ```
 @unpublished{demirag22github,
- author = {Yigit Demirag and Regina Dittmann and Emre Neftci and Giacomo Indiveri},
+ author = {Yigit Demirag and Regina Dittmann and Giacomo Indiveri and Emre Neftci},
  title = {Overcoming phase-change material non-idealities by meta-learning for adaptation on the edge},
  note = {Contributed talk at Online Conference on Neuromorphic Materials, Devices, Circuits and Systems (NeuMatDeCaS) [submitted]}
  url = {http://github.com/yigitdemirag/meta-analog},